|

 due to the back focal distance becoming independent of the wavelength.

-Obviously, it implies two lenses of opposite powers, with the negative lens
+Obviously, it implies that the lenses are of opposite powers, with the negative lens

 ∆l is not